-A Guide to Breweries in Boston
+A Map of Craft Breweries in Boston

 Happy Picnic Wednesday!
 This week, we take on one of our favorite topics: Breweries in Boston.
 We are true craft beer lovers and we have spent many weekends checking out new breweries and returning to our favorites.
+We have created a map of craft breweries in Boston for your viewing pleasure.

 From Sam Adams to Harpoon, Boston has a craft beer tradition.
 Bostonians are serious about good beer.
 We hope you can check out some of these breweries during your next visit to Beantown.